-You will be required to access and comment on the AP Art History course in Google Classroom.
-Google Classroom will be updated regularly with pertinent information, announcements, interesting articles, links to videos and news as well as assignments, directions to completing assignments, study guides, vocab and much more.
+You will be required to access and comment on the AP Art History course in Google Classroom and/or Schoology.
+More guidance will be provided in the fall, but any specific platform used will be updated regularly with pertinent information, announcements, interesting articles, links to videos and news as well as assignments, directions to completing assignments, study guides, vocab and much more.